gato365/data-extraction-for-teachers/organized-outline.md

 2. Split class into two groups: API vs HTML, then reconvene
 3. Highlight pedagogical framing: how this can be implemented in class
 4. Build reflection and discussion time: What will you bring into your course?

+### Goals & Objectives

+1. Review key takeaways from API and HTML extraction
+2. Collaborate with peers on a structured mini-project
+3. Reflect on how to implement extraction in your own course
+4. Share classroom-ready ideas with other educators

+### Recap (Conceptual Foundation)

+* Extraction is not “just tech” — it's pedagogy
+* API vs. HTML: strengths, limitations, educational value
+* Designing learning activities around messy data: student engagement, real-world relevance

+### Hands-On Coding Activity

+* Participants are randomly assigned:

+  * **Group A**: Use an API (weather, Spotify, etc.)
+  * **Group B**: Scrape HTML data (sports, Wikipedia, etc.)
+* Work in small groups to clean, transform, and visualize
+* Prepare a brief “teaching demo” of how this could be used in class

+### Discussion & Reflection

+* What worked in your group?
+* What teaching goals does this type of project help support?
+* How would you modify it for your students’ level and context?

 ---